gemc/docs/webPage/source/documentation/releases/roadmap.rst

 - gstring namespace library ✅

-- **Custom V(t)**:
+- **Custom V(t)**: ✅
-  Currently a Voltage vs time V(t) function is provided by gemc, based on a user parameterization and the Edep(t) geant4 steps.
-  This does not take into account any signal treatment present in the digitization routines.

-  The step by step digitization routine will produce an intensity vector and its time vector: I(t) The algorithms can be copied from the digitization routines.

-  A V(t) function will be based on the I(t).
-The new V(t) will therefore take into account all detectors algorithms (attenuation lengths, smearling, pmt q.e. for example) and provide a signal that should be very close to what we see in real scopes.
+   A user-defined **chargeTime** routine produces charge and time information for each geant4 step.

+  A user-defined **voltage** function produces a voltage value for a given asked time

-- Output format will match the composite banks of the JLab data acquisition group.
+- Output format to match the composite banks of the JLab data acquisition group.

 - GDML factory ✅